The Watts Per Pound Rule

 - 50 to 80 W/lb - light powered gliders, basic park flyers and trainers, classic biplanes and vintage ('Old Timer') type planes.

 - 80 to 120 W/lb - general sport flying and basic/intermediate aerobatics.
 Many scale (eg warbirds) planes suit this power band.

 - 120 to 180W/lb - more serious aerobatics, pattern flying, 3D and scale EDF jets.

 - 180 to 200+W/lb - faster jets and anything that requires cloud-punching power!

-By working around those categories you should be able to decide how much power your rc airplane needs to perform well, but it has to be said that those values aren't set in stone.
-They are very good starting points though.
+By working around those categories you should be able to decide how much power your rc airplane needs to perform well The categories aren't meant to be exact, but they are very good starting points.

 Increasing or decreasing prop diameter and pitch will have a big effect on how your airplane flies, but be careful to stay within the recommended range as stated by the motor manufacturer.